GAIR-NLP/OpenResearcher/README.md

 ### Using Opensource LLMs:

-Please use [vllm](https://github.com/vllm-project/vllm) to setup the API server for open source LLMs.
+Please use [vllm](https://github.com/vllm-project/vllm) to set up the API server for open-source LLMs.
 For example, use the following command to deploy a Llama 3 70B hosted on HuggingFace:

 ```sh
 python -m vllm.entrypoints.openai.api_server \